SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 ## Community members

-This model has following demand profiles in the data bank.
-These demand profiles can be combined in different permutations and cobinations for creating community configurations.
+This model has following demand profiles for simulating electricity consumption.
+These demand profiles can be combined in different permutations and cobinations for creating unique community configurations.

 - Three demand profiles for residential community members
 - Four demand profiles for non-residential community members (office buildings)